gurbaaz27/gurbaaz27.github.io/_posts/2023-09-18-tally-and-nextjs-app-router.md

 ### Ending note

 Some might argue that this integration may have took us more time, but now once the flow is figured out, it is just a minutes setup to integrate it all.
 I don't think I will be doing any building from scratch for forms for any of my small to medium sized projects from now.
 I really loved Tally, and appreciate the team behind it to create such a feature-rich tool, and that too practically free (unless you want to remove Tally branding, or add custom domain for form etc.).
-Hope this helps as a guide to others looking out to build something similar, and increase awareness of awesome UX and DX-friendly tools like Tally.
+Hope this serves as a guide to others, looking out to build something similar, and also increase awareness of underrated tools like Tally.

 Signing out,<br>
 Dev@PuzzledQuant